BNN-UPC/datanetAPI/README.md

 This section describes how the data is structured within a sample object.

-Every sample is a container including information about: (i) a network topology, (ii) parameters used to generate the traffic in our simulation tool, (iii) a routing configuration, and (iii) some measurements (delay, jitter and loss) measured in our simulator resulting from the network configuration (i.e., topology + traffic distribution + routing).
+Every sample is a container including information about: (i) a network topology, (ii) parameters used to generate the traffic in our simulation tool, (iii) a routing configuration, (iv) some measurements (delay, jitter and loss) measured in our simulator resulting from the network configuration (i.e., topology + traffic distribution + routing) and (v) link performance metrics.
 All this information is provided for every source-destination pair of the network.
 Note that we consider only a path connecting every source-destination (src-dst) pair, however more than a src-dst flow can traverse the same path and performance measurements can be individually obtained for each flow.
 Also, note that our simulator implements a method that stops the simulation when it detects that the network reaches a stationary state.
 Consequently, the simulation time to generate each sample is different.
 This is why we provide measurements such as generated or dropped packets as numbers relative to time units (e.g., packets/time unit)

 More in detail, every sample instance comprises the following attributes: